MaDeG/ptracer/README.md

 Currently, the following System Calls Decoders have been implemented:

 - ConnectDecoder: Fetches the parameters passed to the `connect` system call, in order to see all the socket opened by the tracee.
-- OpenDecoder: Fetches the parameters passed to the `open` system call, in order to see all the files opened by the tracee.
+- FileDecoder: Fetches the parameters passed to the `open` system call, in order to see all the files opened by the tracee.
 - PtraceDecoder: Decodes `ptrace` system calls in order to detect if the tracee is aware to be traced or if it is tracing another process.
 - ReadWriteDecoder: Saves all the bytes that have been read/write from or to file descriptors, it enables to intercept every external communication.
+- BinderDecoder: Decodes the ioctl syscall when used to communicate with the Android Binder IPC

 More decoders will be implemented in the future.